darsuabasi/CTAPintrest/README.md

 - View pins and visit a user's profile by clicking on the username or their profile picture.
 - Users are able to view their own pins and boards.
 Boards can be deleted which removes all the pins in that particular board
 - Search for pins based on hashtags
-- Users are able to view anothe user's profile which displays thier pins
+- Users are able to view another user's profile which displays thier pins
 - Logout of Lifetrest when they're done via the dropdown

 ## Future Implementations